I got out of the Army in

 formed by bending around an acetylene welding tank.
 Then I

-pieces over to the welding shop next door and had them weld it while I
+took the pieces over to the welding shop next door and had them weld it while I

 held the two halves aligned like I wanted - then off to the chrome